CodePathAndroidApp/Item-Tracker/README.md

 - [x] User can log in and log out of his or her account.
 - [x] The current signed in user is persisted across app restarts.
 - [ ] User can take a photo, add an item type description, and post it to the database.
+- [ ] User can view the list if item they lost in their profile screen
 - [ ] Posts are accompanied by map and location data of the place where the post is made
 - [ ] User can use a search bar to look up previous posts